 You can visit your local vet and speak to both the receptionists and the vets themselves.
 Doing further research such as this and even visiting grooming parlours will help tremendously and may narrow the selection as to what to buy.

 d.
 What to look for in a pup

 Now comes the most exciting moment, you have chosen your breed, you have found your breeder, now you can choose your puppy!
 If you do have an existing dog at home, then go for the opposite sex to what you already have as well as having done your homework into whether the breeds will get on well.
-The ABC of SA™ offers a Compatibility Chart which will make this easier for you to see which other breeds get on well with your choice and can end up saving you a lot of heartbreak.
+You will find a Compatibility Chart on our website, which will make this easier for you to see which other breeds get on well with your choice and can end up saving you a lot of heartbreak.

 Ideally you want to choose one from in between these two extremes – one that is friendly and comes to say hello, but is just as interested in playing with its litter mates or getting a drink from mum.
 Pick up the pups individually – a friendly pup will normally be happy to be picked up and say hello for a period of time, while an unfriendly pup may struggle against you to be released or become slightly agro towards you, demanding to be put on the ground.
 A good breeder will know all the pups intimately and will help you to make the correct decision as to which pup is right for you.
 Many of the breeders have their pups ‘temperament tested’ so that they can better match a pup to its prospective new owners.

 The signs of a healthy pup

 - The pups in a litter should be approximately the same weight and size.
 If there are large variations in weight and size this could very well indicate underlying health problems.

 - The eyes will be clear and shiny and will not have a discharge.